Acceptance Criteria: Write Clear Requirements Fast

 If you’ve ever seen “Given / When / Then,” you’ve already met Gherkin.
 Gherkin is a structured language used in BDD to describe behavior in plain English, and it's great for acceptance criteria because it reads like a test and stays focused on outcomes.

 Use Gherkin acceptance criteria when a story has multiple paths, permissions, or edge cases, or when QA and devs want “living documentation.”
-A checklist can be enough for tiny UI tweaks, but Gherkin shines when behavior matters more than screens.
-For a solid, practical definition, Atlassian’s guide about acceptance criteria is a helpful reference.
+A simple checklist can be enough for tiny UI tweaks, but Gherkin shines when behavior matters more than screens—especially when you want to turn expectations into something that can drive acceptance testing.

 Here’s a lightweight given when then acceptance criteria example for “Reset password”: